 A simple daily routine is more effective than occasional intensive juicing.
 Here is a practical structure.

 On waking: 300ml warm water with lemon juice.
-This activates digestion, stimulates bile production, and provides vitamin C before anything else enters the system.
+This is a light start to the day and provides vitamin C before breakfast.

-Before breakfast (15 to 20 minutes later): 200ml of Recipe 1, the Classic Green Detox Juice, or Recipe 4, the Green Juice for Acne-Prone Skin.
+Before breakfast (15 to 20 minutes later): 200ml of Recipe 1, the Classic Green Vegetable Juice, or Recipe 4, the Green Juice for Acne-Prone Skin.

 Mid-morning: Plain water or herbal tea.
 Keeping fluid intake consistent through the morning maintains the hydration that regulates sebum production.